butonic/ocis-overlay/README.md

-# loopback
+# ocis-overlay
-A loopback filesystem using bazil.org/fuse
+An overlay filesystem using bazil.org/fuse, based on https://github.com/keybase/loopback